 -

-Benedict posted a new activity comment 3 months ago
+Benedict posted a new activity comment 4 months, 2 weeks ago

 Sven, Yes!
 Hybrid computing is the direction most researchers are pushing — classical + quantum working together. -

-Benedict posted a new activity comment 3 months ago
+Benedict posted a new activity comment 4 months, 2 weeks ago

 Great point, Lars! 🙌 Exactly — quantum computers excel in niche tasks but can’t run your spreadsheets or social media apps (yet!) -

-Benedict posted an update 3 months ago
+Benedict posted an update 4 months, 2 weeks ago

 Myth or Fact?